JustinSDK/dotSCAD/README.md

 ## About dotSCAD

 I've been using OpenSCAD for years and created some funny things.
 Some of them include several important ideas and details.
 To prevent forgetfulness, I decided to [write them down](https://openhome.cc/eGossip/OpenSCAD/).
 Some examples developed in the documentation are useful so I elaborate them into this library.

+The idea of the name dotSCAD comes from the filename extension ".scad" of OpenSCAD.